barbarer/py4e-int/_sources/pictures/mixedupcode_orig.rst

 	:adaptive:

 	Create a function ``changeQuadrantColors(img)`` that only changes the color of the pixels in the bottom left quadrant of the image ``img``.
 	The code should set the red value to the original blue value, the green value to the original red value, and the blue value to the original green value.
-The function should return the image.
 	-----
 	from image import *
 	=====